Menu

 The Buddha discovered the Four Noble Truths during the third watch and finally attained Nirvana.
 On the third watch, the morning star rose early in the morning, and Siddhartha got the answers he sought, becoming Enlightened and experiencing Nirvana.
 Siddhartha attained the status of Buddha, or “Awakened One.”
 On this Day, people meditate, study the Dharma, chant Buddhist texts, and/or undertake acts of kindness toward others.
 Some Buddhists observe the holiday with a traditional tea and cake supper.

-Read Also List of Top 10 Steel Manufacturers in India 2023
+Read Also List of Top 10 Pharma Companies in Bangalore 2023

 Conclusion: